 Thus I have concluded I am not a hypocrite.
 A journalist who is expressing unpopular opinions on actual topics in the political sphere deserves to be treated with at the least, equal regard to someone who may call themselves a journalist but is deliberately trying to troll and offend.
 If you believe in free speech, free discourse, and the concept of a pluralistic society I simply believe you have got to respect ALL speech, period, end of story.

 Gobs of people came forth to write thinkpieces full of mental gymnastics defending Sarah Jeong.
-Here’s one of many: https://www.vox.com/policy-and-politics/2018/8/3/17648566/sarah-jeong-new-york-times-twitter-andrew-sullivan Thoughtfulness and sympathetic reads don’t seem to be in short supply for Sarah’s POV, even among people I genuinely like and respect, and it’s really quite concerning to me that the same people who would bend over backwards to defend Jeong’s freedom of speech, and the NYT’s right to hire whoever they want, seem to have that sympathy dry up completely when it’s someone whose politics they happen to disagree with.
+Thoughtfulness and sympathetic, context-heavy reads don’t seem to be in short supply for Sarah’s POV, even among people I genuinely like and respect, and it’s really quite concerning to me that the same people who would bend over backwards to defend Jeong’s freedom of speech, and the NYT’s right to hire whoever they want, seem to have that sympathy dry up completely when it’s someone whose politics they happen to disagree with.

 Why, Trump is even attacking the sacred media itself!
 At the end of July, July 20 to be exact, the owner of the Gray Lady (that’s the New York Times, y’all) implored that vile villainous venomspewer Trump to stuff a sock in his antimedia blather before someone actually got HURT by his naughty naughty words.
-Here’s an article from July 29 about it. http://www.latimes.com/nation/la-na-pol-trump-media-20180729-story.html By the first of August, the NYT had hired Sarah Jeong. https://www.nytco.com/sarah-jeong-joins-the-timess-editorial-board/
+Click here for an article from July 29 about it.
+By the first of August, the NYT had hired Sarah Jeong.

 Anyone else got whiplash?